 Disclosure and non-disclosure in the workplace

 Whether to be out or not in the workplace is clearly a client decision and is an ongoing process.
+A recent study showed that more than 50% of LGBTQ2S+ employees feel the need to hide their identity at work.
 It often depends on the client’s stage of identity formation.

 A range of degrees of disclosure are possible:

 - Actively deceiving others into thinking they are heterosexual or cisgender